CIP 6107 - Erickson Trunk Sewer & Water System

 Phase 1: Encompasses a combination of sewer and waterline construction from Dale Ave./Allen Blvd. through Taralynn Ave and up to 10th Street.
-Construction began Summer 2020.
-Phase One will be completed in Winter of 2021.
+Construction started in Summer 2020 and was completed in March of 2021.

-Phase 2: Will encompass both sewer and waterline construction from SW 10th Street/Stott Ave. to 5th Street/Erickson Ave.
-This will be primarily through the Beaverton Lodge, the Condominiums, 5th St., and re-pavement of the pedestrian pathway.
-There will be waterline replacement in Erickson Ave (from 5th Street to 10th Street).
+Phase 2: Includes both sewer and waterline construction from 5th Street/Erickson Avenue to SW 10th Street/Stott Avenue.
+This will be primarily through 5th Street, the Central Park Condominiums and the Beaverton Lodge.
+There will also be waterline replacement in Erickson Ave (from 5th Street to 10th Street).
 The anticipated start of construction for Phase 2 will begin in Spring/Summer 2021.

 Watch the October 2020 Presentation with the Project Team